 7. Practice self love every day.
 Forget the scale; put your focus on feeling good.
 What can you do today to show yourself unconditional self love?
 Do that.
 Starting today.

 The all-or-nothing mentality hold can be so strong — especially if you’ve been in the pattern of thinking that way for years.
-But you can trust me — and our 10 in 4 Challenge grads — when we tell you life is SO much better on the other side!
+But you can trust me when we tell you that life is SO much better on the other side!